biomejs/biome/GOVERNANCE.md

   - `F-Anyone`: Anyone is free to pick up this task.
 This task should be of low complexity and has a maximum bounty of $50 (USD).
   - `F-Maintainers`: Any Biome maintainer is free to pick up this task.
 This task may be of medium complexity and has a maximum bounty of $200 (USD).
   - `F-Core-Contributors`: Only core contributors are eligible for picking this task.
 There is no upper limit to the complexity, but the maximum bounty is $1000 (USD).
+- For Biome-funded tasks assigned to core contributors, we ask the contributor to take the money directly from our Open Collective account, instead of using Polar.sh.
+This will help us avoid paying commission over the larger bounties.

 Additionally, there is a strict process for assigning project-funded bounties: